elasticpath/react-pwa-reference-storefront/README.md

 1. Clone or pull the `react-pwa-reference-storefront` repository to your directory.
 2. Navigate to the `react-pwa-reference-storefront` directory.
 3. Add any custom configurations to the Dockerfile, Docker Compose file, and Nginx Configuration file
     1. Provide any custom configurations you would like passed into your Docker container at runtime directly below the existing `RUN jq` command.
-One has bee provided to you as an example.
+One has been provided to you as an example.
 Be sure to maintain the prefix of `NGINX_REPLACE_` for your custom configuration.
     **Note:** You must use jq syntax for the command.
 More information on jq is availble [here](https://stedolan.github.io/jq/manual/).
     2. Update the `./docker/prod/nginx.conf` file to include the new configuration directly below the existing one by adding a new `sub_filter` statement with your configuration within the configuration block.
 Be sure to expose this value with a more generic value, which will be used for the environment variable in the next step.
     3. Update the `./docker/prod/docker-compose.yaml` file to include your environment configuration variable from step 2 into the `environment` block, and set it to the value you desire to pass into your container.